jgiuffrida/dnd/stranger.md

 - Is it Aeyb?
   - It's about human sized - but I can't identify it
   - It's got metal armor and it's fused to the body
-  - Toilyn thinks they were blasted by some fire magic
+  - Toilynn thinks they were blasted by some fire magic
 - Inside there's another dead guy
   - Male bandit, dressed similarly to the bandits, patched leather
   - Pockets have been cleaned
 - Someone's already picked this one clean
-- Toilyn picked up a paper
+- Toilynn picked up a paper
   - Ruined cover in front of (dawn or sunrise)
   - Life sewer woods (images)
-- Toilyn must have had to go to the bathroom pretty bad
+- Toilynn must have had to go to the bathroom pretty bad
 - She came back with potions?
   - [in cant, to Cane] Did she poop them?
 Is that like an ability?
 - [BDS] Mimicked the thieves cant note and pooped in the bag in the shitter "Ruined dawn before man, life sewer woods.
 Laughs to himself about the shit bomb someone's going to pull up.